Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 \subsubsection{The known Be+sdO population}

 High-resolution high-SNR UV spectroscopy is perhaps the best observational tool for the detection and characterization of hot small sdO companions to Be/Bn stars.
-To date there are 15 Be+sdO binaries where the sdO star has been directly detected \citep{Gies1998,Peters2008,Peters2013,Peters2016,Wang2017,Wang2018,Wang2021}.
+To date there are 15 Be+sdO binaries where the sdO star has been directly detected in the UV \citep{Gies1998,Peters2008,Peters2013,Peters2016,Wang2017,Wang2018,Wang2021}.

 The flux ratio at a given wavelength between an sdO and a Be star in a binary ($f_{\rm sdO} / f_{\rm Be}$) is a convenient parameter to determine the degree to which it is possible to de-convolve the composite spectrum as a function of SNR.
-Other stellar parameters ($T_{\rm eff}$, log$g$, and $v$sin$i$), plus binary motion, also have an effect.
-Thus, with a high-enough precision spectrum, these properties can be determined.
+Other stellar parameters ($T_{\rm eff}$, $\log{g}$, and $v\sin{i}$), plus binary motion, also have an effect.

-The Be+sdO system with the highest flux ratio, $f_{\rm sdO} / f_{\rm Be}$ $\approx$15\% (at $\sim$150 nm), is $\phi$ Per \citep{Gies1998}, where HST UV spectra reveal individual spectral features that are clearly seen to vary in RV (Fig.~\ref{fig:phiPer}).
-However, the majority of the known Be+sdO binaries have lower flux ratios of approximately $f_{\rm sdO} / f_{\rm Be}$ = 2.5\% -- 10\% \citep{Wang2021}.
+The Be+sdO system with the highest flux ratio, $f_{\rm sdO} / f_{\rm Be}$ $\approx$15\% (at $\sim$150 nm), is $\phi$ Per \citep{Gies1998}, where HST UV spectra revealed individual spectral features that are clearly seen to vary in RV (Figure~\ref{fig:phiPer}).
+However, the majority of the known Be+sdO binaries have a lower $f_{\rm sdO} / f_{\rm Be}$ of approximately 2.5\% -- 10\% \citep{Wang2021}.

-Other systems are known binaries (\textit{e.g.} through SB1 orbital solutions for the Be star) but where no companion has been directly detected.
-For instance, an upper limit for the 203.5 d binary $\gamma$ Cas \citep[B0.5IVe,][]{Nemravova2012} is approximately $f_{\rm sdO} / f_{\rm Be}$ = 0.6\% at FUV wavelengths \citep{Wang2017}.
-Such binaries (with yet unseen companions) may also be found among the mid/late type B stars \citep[\textit{e.g.} 7 Vul, B5Ve,][]{Harmanec2020}.
-These and similar systems with known orbital periods are included in the target list, where Polstar observations can be scheduled to cover the orbital phases.
-There are additionally numerous systems where RV motion of a Be star and/or its disk has been detected, but that so far lack an orbital solution \citep[\textit{e.g.}][]{Chojnowski2017}.
+Other systems are known binaries (\textit{e.g.,} through SB1 orbital solutions for the Be star) but where no companion has been directly detected.
+For instance, an upper limit of $f_{\rm sdO} / f_{\rm Be}$ for the 203.5 d binary $\gamma$ Cas \citep[B0.5IVe,][]{Nemravova2012} is approximately 0.6\% at FUV wavelengths \citep{Wang2017}.
+Such binaries (with yet unseen companions) may also be found among the mid/late type B stars \citep[\textit{e.g.,} 7 Vul, B5Ve,][]{Harmanec2020}.
+These and similar systems with known orbital periods are included in the target list, and Polstar observations can be scheduled to cover the orbital phases.
+There are additional numerous systems where RV motion of a Be star and/or its disk has been detected, but that so far lack an orbital solution \citep[\textit{e.g.,}][]{Chojnowski2017}.
 Thus, there are a large number of systems where binarity is suspected or known, but that are lacking in the observations needed to reveal the nature of the companion.